microtrain/bootcamp/03-HTML/01-HTML.md

 ### Exercise 3 - Meta Data Best Practices
 Update ex1.html so that
 * The language is declared as _English_.
+  * Commit with the  message _Set the default langauge to English_
 * The charset is declared as _UTF-8_.
+  * Commit with the  message _Set the default encoding to utf-8_
 * The view port is declared as _content="width=device-width, initial-scale=1.0_.
+  * Commit with the  message _Added a responsive viewport_
+* Push all changes to master

 ## [HTML Elements](https://www.w3.org/TR/2011/WD-html5-20110525/elements.html)